jfischoff/pg-transact/blog/pg-transact-cleanup.md

 Jumping between ligpq and postgresql-simple is making me feel like there is a slighter higher level library that is need for some low level things.

 This connection canceling thing seem pointless.
 The problems are probably much easier to fix.
 I think the code could be useful somewhere so I am keeping it for now.

+abort doesn't even make sense in a transaction monad.
+You can't handle exception when you have aborted.

+I am either fixing or introducing a bug with e1d8b36.

+My tests are still failing but no more uncaught exceptions.

+Huh calling ROLLBACK when there is no active transaction is not an error.
+Just a warning.